furedi/md5-sha/docs/index.md

 ### [](#header-3)How to check hash codes?
 1. Choose a file or type the path and file name.
 2. Copy or type the added hash code.
-3. Calculate and check the hash value.
+3. Calculate and check the selected hash value.

 ### [](#header-3)If the typed and calculated hash values are the same:
 ![](./assets/images/match.png?raw=true)